 - The disease also takes a great toll on families.
 Due to the financial burden from the illness, caregivers are more likely to not have enough money for basic necessities such as food and medical care.

 Kim and Glen’s daughter, Ashley Campbell, is an up and coming country artist.
-She recently released a single called “Remembering,” which is a heartfelt tribute to her father and his battle with Alzheimer’s.
+She released a single called “Remembering,” which is a heartfelt tribute to her father and his battle with Alzheimer’s.
 The lyrics include, “We can talk until you can’t even remember my name; Daddy don’t you worry, I’ll do the remembering.”

 Kim said it’s important for family members and other caregivers to know “you’re not alone.”
 Help and support are available, and many resources exist to help caregivers navigate this very difficult journey.

 The Campbell family has shown incredible courage with their decision to talk openly about Glen’s illness, its progression, and how it has affected their family.
 Take a few minutes to learn more about Alzheimer’s resources and how to support both the person with the disease and their caregivers.